thomasdevisser/achilles/README.md

 Because patterns are registered on the init action hook, they cannot rely on any data or conditionals that are set or generated after that point in the WordPress load process.

+### Internationalization

+The only templates that support PHP and thus dynamic content like internationalized strings, are block patterns.
+You can register block patterns without a category so they don't show up in the backend, and then use those patterns in templates or template parts.

 ## Some references I have to read later

 - https://css-tricks.com/fluid-typography-wordpress-block-theme